-- Description of internal controls. - Description of the tax risk review process: presentations to the BoD, Board guidance on the management of the tax department and the level of acceptable risk, policies and procedures for escalation of issues to the Board and sign-off procedure for relevant transactions, establishment of materiality, internal audit functions, existence of outsourced tax functions, etc. - For listed companies, whether SOX certifications assess the effectiveness of the above controls. - Whether the external auditors carry out tests on the TCF and, if so, a description of the results and any inefficiencies detected.
+- Description of internal controls. - Description of the tax risk review process: presentations to the Board, Board guidance on the management of the tax department and the level of acceptable risk, policies and procedures for escalation of matters to the Board and sign-off procedure for relevant transactions, establishment of materiality, internal audit functions, existence of outsourced tax functions, etc. - For listed companies, whether SOX certifications evaluate the effectiveness of the controls outlined above. - Whether the external auditors perform tests on the TCF and, if so, a description of the results and any inefficiencies detected.

-Independent thirdparty validation According to the evaluation carried out by an independent third party, the Repsol Group's tax risk control system, conducted in accordance with the OECD MCRF guide and the self-assessment questionnaire of the Tax Control Framework Questionnaire prepared by the US IRS, reveals a high level of convergence and compliance with the criteria set out in the international standards used to contrast and confirm the correct configuration of the TCF system articulated by the Repsol Group.
+Validation by an independent third party According to the evaluation performed by an independent third party, the Repsol Group's tax risk control system, carried out in accordance with the OECD MCRF guide and the self-assessment questionnaire of the Tax Control Framework Questionnaire developed by the IRS of the United States, reveals a high level of convergence and compliance with the criteria set out in the international standards used to contrast and confirm the correct configuration of the MCRF system articulated by the Repsol Group.